BryanApellanes/Bam.Net.Core/_tools/bamsvc/README.md

-# BamRpc
+# BamSvc

-Use `bamrpc` to expose a class definition as a web service.
-Alternatively, use `bamrpc` to expose classes in a registry, or set of registries, as web services.
+Use `bamsvc` to expose a class definition as a web service.
+Alternatively, use `bamsvc` to expose classes in a registry, or set of registries, as web services.

 # TL;DR
 Serve services:

-bamrpc /serve:[className] /AssemblySearchPattern:[searchPattern]
+bamsvc /serve:[className] /AssemblySearchPattern:[searchPattern]

 or

-bamrpc /registries:[commaSeparatedListOfRegistryNames] /AssemblySearchPattern:[searchPattern]
+bamsvc /registries:[commaSeparatedListOfRegistryNames] /AssemblySearchPattern:[searchPattern]

 ### Web Service Class
 ```C#